Simulation of an unstable multivibrator

 using Statistics

-Defining a function to find the frequency and period of voltage fluctuations:
+Definition of a function for finding the frequency and period of voltage fluctuations:

 function calculate_oscillation_properties(time::Vector{T}, x::Vector{T}) where T <: Real